aonufrei/java-lambda-doc/java-lambdas.md

 ```

 ### Function
-`Function` interface is used to define a lambda that converts one object into another using method `apply`.
+`Function` interface is used to define lambda that converts one object into another using the method `apply`.

 ```java